neogeny/TatSu/docs/intro.rst

-The only dependencies are on the `Python`_ standard library, yet the `regex`_ library will be used if installed, and `colorama`_ will be used on trace output if available. `pygraphviz`_ is required for generating diagrams.
+The only dependencies are on the `Python`_ standard library, yet the `regex`_ library will be used if installed, and `colorama`_ will be used on trace output if available. `graphviz`_ is required for generating diagrams of the grammars.

 |TatSu| is feature-complete and currently being used with complex
 grammars to parse, analyze, and translate hundreds of thousands of lines